Islamic Law on Marriage

 Yes, the Nikāh is considered a contract in Islamic law, with rights and obligations for both parties.

-While very important in your faith and community, it is not automatically recognised by South African law.
+Your Islamic marriage contract (Nikāh) and a South African ante nuptial contract are not the same thing.
+Each serves a different purpose: The Nikāh contract is a religious agreement rooted in Islamic law.
+It governs your rights and responsibilities as spouses according to Islamic principles — covering matters like Mahr (dowry), living arrangements, and religious obligations.
+It holds deep significance in your faith and community, but it is not automatically recognised by South African courts.
 You will have to approach the South African courts to enforce it, if one of the spouses breaches any conditions.

 You can include any conditions that don’t contradict Islamic principles.
 Common ones include education rights, work rights, and living arrangements.